High Performance Alternative to Shopify

 We made some custom fixes for S3R-Alpha to add WebP support for CAPTCHA, and better support for S3R-Alpha w/ WebP and autosync for S3.
 We also fixed some Magento nags that interfered with the FPC.

 Once on the CDN, with NTS in place, and Ramjet Boosted, the site flew.
 Clocking in milliseconds, this site was now ear-to-ear smiles for Hazelton.
-I’m sure their eyes lit up when I said we doubled the sales over at Aussiestrength, and that their project paid for itself.

 It’s really boosted now!